Creating Bundles with the Python API

 and Bundle.get_remote_directory

-Check out another notebook ("5_store_models_using_bundle_api") that shows how to use the API to store pickled scikit learn models, retrieve them, and use them for prediction.
+Check out another ("5_store_models_using_bundle_api") that shows how to use the API to store pickled scikit learn models, retrieve them, and use them for prediction.